chaoge525/soafee_demo/documentation/contributing.rst

 ====================

 In order to contribute to the repository, it is necessary to have an account on
 |meta-ewaol repository host|.
+Please see
-Please see `TBC`_ for details of how to create an
+`<https://gitlab.arm.com/documentation/contributions>`_ for details of how to create an account and request a fork of the ``meta-ewaol`` repository.
-account.
-If contributing within a professional capacity, please include the affiliation under the ``Organization`` heading on account settings.

-The account must be able have sufficient personal project capacity to fork the ``meta-ewaol`` repository.
-Please see `TBC`_ for details of how to increase personal project capacity.

-.. _TBC: https://

 Submission
 ==========